chloe2407/UniPlanit/README.md

 ## About The App

 The main goal of the calendar app is to generate timetables for students.
 This removes the frustration of dealing with course conflicts and makes the course selection more efficient.
+Additionally, users (students) can add other users as friends and compare their generated timetables for easily plan courses together.

 ## Status